 In our recent comment on quartic anharmonicities \cite{symqua} we pointed out that the not too rational (perhaps, purely emotionally motivated) insistence of the major part of the physics community on the strict analyticity of the one-dimensional phenomenological potentials $V(x)$ did also cause problems in the monograph \cite{Ushveridze}.
-Indeed, the author of this very nice review of the so called quasi-exactly solvable (QES) Schr\"{o}dinger equations (offering also an extensive list of further relevant references) did not imagine that besides the best known sextic-polynomial QES potential $V(x)$, the QES status can be also assigned to its quartic-polynomial predecessor, provided only that we admit its non-analyticity at $x=0$ (cf. \cite{symqua} for details).
+Indeed, the author of this very nice review of the so called quasi-exactly solvable (QES) Schr\"{o}dinger equations (offering also an extensive list of further relevant references) did not imagine that besides the best known sextic-polynomial QES potential $V(x)$, the QES status can be also assigned, in a way explained in \cite{symqua}, to its quartic-polynomial predecessor, provided only that we admit its non-analyticity at $x=0$.

-Recently we returned to the QES problem and imagined that even the quartic polynomials $V(x)=A|x|+Bx^2+C|x|^3+x^4$ which were studied (and assigned the QES status) in the latter reference need not still represent the ``first nontrivial'' case.
-Our subsequent study of the problem resulted in a rather unexpected conclusion that the role of the simplest nontrivial QES quantum model can in fact be played by the spiked harmonic oscillator (\ref{dolenhol}).
+Recently we returned to the QES problem and imagined that even the quartic polynomials $V(x)=A|x|+Bx^2+C|x|^3+x^4$ which were studied and assigned the QES status in the latter reference need not still represent the ``first nontrivial'' case.
+Our subsequent study of the problem resulted in the conclusion that the role of the simplest nontrivial QES quantum model can in fact be played by the spiked harmonic oscillator (\ref{dolenhol}).

-A concise constructive demonstration of this assertion is to be presented in what follows.
+A concise constructive demonstration of this assertion is to be presented in the following section.